sh-lee-prml/PeriodWave/README.md

 - [ ] PeriodWave-Turbo-Small (4 Steps ODE, Euler Method)
 - [ ] PeriodWave-Turbo-Large (4 Steps ODE, Euler Method)

 We have compared several methods including different reconstuction losses, distillation methods, and GANs for PeriodWave-Turbo.
 Finetuning the PeriodWave models with fixed steps could significantly improve the performance!
-The beta version of PeriodWave-Turbo utilized the Multi-scale Mel-spectrogram loss and Adversarial Training (MPD, CQT-D) following BigVGAN-v2.
+The PeriodWave-Turbo utilized the Multi-scale Mel-spectrogram loss and Adversarial Training (MPD, CQT-D) following BigVGAN-v2.
 We highly appreciate the authors of BigVGAN for their dedication to the open-source implementation.
 Thanks to their efforts, we were able to quickly experiment and reduce trial and error.

 ## TTS with PeriodWave
 - [ ] PeriodWave with TTS (24 kHz, 100 bins)